oxsecurity/megalinter/docs/descriptors/python_black.md

                                   Don't use trailing commas as a reason to split lines.
   --preview                       Enable potentially disruptive style changes
-                                  that will be added to Black's main functionality in the next major release.
+                                  that may be added to Black's main functionality in the next major release.
   --check                         Don't write the files back, just return the
                                   status.
 Return code 0 means nothing would